-- existing and prospective NWIS participants can have confidence that the ISO has access to the necessary information to undertake its primary objective: 'keeping the lights on"; and - acting independently and equitably, it has the necessary authority to: - lawfully enforce compliance with agreed NWIS 'technical rules' to ensure the security and reliability of the system; and - ensure costs are equitably allocated amongst participants.
+- existing and prospective NWIS participants can have confidence that the ISO has access to the necessary information to undertake its primary objective: 'keeping the lights on'; and - acting independently and equitably, it has the necessary authority to: - lawfully enforce compliance with agreed NWIS technical rules to ensure the security and reliability of the system; and - ensure costs are equitably allocated amongst participants.

-33 For example, FMG 4 December 2017 submission in response to the PUO Issues Paper, p 2.
+41 For example, FMG 4 December 2017 submission in response to the PUO Issues Paper, p 2.

-34 Based on the current versions of the Technical Rules applied in various contracts between NWIS counterparts and the Western Power Technical Rules (on which the NWIS versions were based).
+42 Based on the current versions of the Technical Rules applied in various contracts between NWIS counterparts and the Western Power Technical Rules (on which the NWIS versions were based).

-35 For example, connection of new loads and generators.
+43 For example, connection of new loads and generators.

-36For example, of network elements or generation plant.
+44For example, of network elements or generation plant.

-37 For example, ancillary services.
+45 For example, ancillary services.

-To help ensure the ISO acts appropriately at all times, it will be subject to an overarching governance structure, which will include objective obligations and requirements in pre-determined38 NWIS technical rules' (referred to herein as NWIS Rules').
+To help ensure the ISO acts appropriately at all times, it will be subject to an overarching governance structure, which will include objective obligations and requirements in pre-determined46 NWIS technical and market rules (i.e. the NWIS Rules).